-As at 31 December 2018 and 2017 the amount outstanding under Tranche B was \$159.9m and \$105.0 million, respectively.
+As at 31 December 2019 and 2018, the amount outstanding under Tranche B was \$159.9 million, respectively.
 This tranche contains a maturity of December 2022 and is non-callable for the life of the loan.
-It is secured by a second lien on the Working Capital Assets of the Term Loan B and Senior Secured Notes guarantors that are not ABL guarantors, a third lien on the Working Capital Assets of the Term Loan B and Senior Secured Notes issuer and the Term Loan B and Senior Secured Notes guarantors that are not Non-Working Capital Assets of the Term Loan B and Senior Secured Notes issuer and the Term Loan B and Senior Secured Notes guarantors that are also ABL guarantors, and a first lien on substantially all of the Non-Working Capital Assets of the Term Loan B and Senior Secured Notes issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.
+It is secured by a second lien on the Working Capital Assets of the Term Loan B and Senior Secured Notes guarantors that are not ABL guarantors, a third lien on the Working Capital Assets of the Term Loan B and Senior Secured Notes issuer and the Term Loan B and Senior Secured Notes guarantors that are also ABL guarantors, and a first lien on substantially all of the Non-Working Capital Assets of the Term Loan B and Senior Secured Notes issuer and guarantors, including equipment, intellectual property, the capital stock of subsidiaries and certain owned real property.